 About Me

-I’m a full-stack software engineer focused on building better experiences.
+I’m a product development manager focused on building better experiences for logistics companies.

 Extended History…